 - Halloween is a day to reflect on Christ’s triumph over sin, death, and Satan; to meditate on our own mortality and duties to God; to shun sin and the devil; to give honor to the saints in heaven; and to pray for the souls of the faithful departed in purgatory.
 And, of course, to have fun with joyful feasting and merriment.
 Happy Halloween!

-Want to read more?
-Each of these great articles below goes into more depth on the above points and offers historical insight into Catholics and their Halloween festival:
+Want to read more Halloween facts?
+Each of the great articles below go into greater depth on the above points and offer more historical insight into the Catholic festival of Halloween:

 This article has been updated and was originally published in October 2015. © The Catholic Company.
 All rights reserved.